-Many people have heard of ten-year plans and five-year plans.
-These long-term goals are a powerful tool to motivate yourself and reach the level you want to.
-But, while you're planning your future, don't overlook the benefit of setting short-term goals along the way.
+Many people develop 10-year plans and five-year plans.
+These long-term goals are powerful tools to motivate yourself to reach your potential.
+But, while you are planning your future, don't overlook the benefit of setting short-term goals along the way.

 A short-term goal is anything you plan to achieve in less than a year.
 Most short-term goals will be set three to six months in the future.
-Usually, a short-term goal will be somewhat easier to attain than the big, multi-year targets like, “I want to be Chief Sales Officer (CSO) within the next ten years.”
+Usually, a short-term goal will be somewhat easier to attain than larger, multi-year targets, for example, “I want to be chief sales officer (CSO) within the next 10 years.”

-Short-term goals are more likely to be along the lines of, “I want to increase my commissions by 25 percent within the next six months.”
-These goals aren't as major as the long-term ones, but they are just as significant—and the fact that you can attain them in less than a year is motivating in itself.
-You can also use short-term goals to propel you along the path towards achieving long-term ones.
+An example of a short-term goal might be, “I want to increase my commissions by 25 percent within the next six months.”
+Short-term goals are less transformative than their long-term counterparts, but they are just as significant—and the fact that you can attain them in less than a year is motivating in itself.
+You can also use short-term goals to propel you along your chosen path.
 In other words, you need both.

-When you choose a goal and set yourself a time limit, you increase your odds of achieving that goal—otherwise, you can get sidetracked.
+When you choose a goal and set yourself a time limit, you increase your odds of achieving that goal—otherwise, you may get sidetracked.
 Just setting a specific target for yourself helps to motivate you to put in those extra cold calls during your break, to churn out thank-you notes for every prospect, and to perfect your presentation.
-And, each time your extra efforts move you along your timeline, you get another big morale boost.
+In each case, your extra efforts move you further along your timeline, and you experience another boost in morale.

-A short-term goal might also be a stepping stone on the way to a larger goal.
-For example, if you want to become a CSO, some reasonable short-term goals might be finishing courses in sales management, applying for sales management positions, and finding a career mentor.
-If your big goal is to become a millionaire within ten years, your short-term stepping stone might be to shadow your sales team's best performer and apply her or his strategies to your sales.
-Of course, your short-term goals can also be something unrelated to a larger goal, like saving enough money to buy a new car within six months.
+A short-term goal might also be a stepping stone to a larger goal.
+For example, if you want to become a chief sales officer, some reasonable short-term goals might be finishing courses in sales management, applying for sales management positions, and finding a career mentor.
+If your big goal is to become a millionaire within 10 years, your short-term stepping stone might be to shadow your sales team's best performer and apply their strategies to your sales.
+Of course, your short-term goals can also be something unrelated to a larger goal; for example, saving enough money to buy a new car within six months.

 Compiling Your List

-Don't try to accomplish all of your goals at once because you'll be splitting your energy in too many directions to get anything done.
-Pick out two or three goals that are your highest priority and start with those.
-Write them down and put that priority list someplace where you'll see them frequently, like your bathroom mirror.
-Next, on another sheet of paper, write down the steps you'll take to reach those goals.
+Don't try to accomplish all of your goals at once, because you'll be splitting your energy in too many directions.
+Pick two or three goals that are your highest priority and start with those.
+Write them down, and put that priority list somewhere where you can see it frequently.
+By your bathroom mirror, for example.
+On another sheet of paper, write down the steps you will take to reach those goals.

-For a career-oriented goal, these might be something like, “Attend five networking events per month” or “Send out fifteen emails to new prospects every morning.”
-If you're aiming for a major purchase like that new car, figure out how much money you'll need to set aside each week and decide how you'll squeeze out those funds.
+For a career-oriented goal, you might write, “Attend three networking events per month” or “Send out 10 emails to new prospects every morning.”
+If you are aiming for a major purchase such as a new car, figure out how much money you will need to set aside each week and decide how you will find those funds.
 For example, switching to a cheaper cable package for a few months.
-Just by writing these things down, you'll make it easier to stick to your plans.
-There's something about the written word that makes it more serious; more concrete.
+By writing these things down, it will be easier to stick to your plans because there is something about the written word that encourages commitment.